 In the US, the governing bodies are very stringent on phage therapy and require more in-depth clinical trials before opening ease of access to this therapy.
 A patient can receive special permission to use phage therapy from the FDA, (Compassionate Use and Right to Try), only after the patient has exhausted all efforts to treat the infection with antibiotics.
 This requirement only exacerbates the spread of antibiotic resistance in the population!

-There are, however, labs that are very active in phage research and development in the US.
-Creative Biolabs, Ace Therapeutics, the University of Pittsburgh Department of Biological Sciences, the Department of Medicine at the University of California San Diego School of Medicine, Felix Biotechnology, and Adaptive Phage Therapeutics.
+There are, however, labs that are very active in phage research and development in the US; University of Pittsburgh Department of Biological Sciences, Department of Medicine at the University of California San Diego School of Medicine, and Felix Biotechnology.

 Paul E Turner, PhD is the Rachel Carson Professor of Ecology and Evolutionary Biology at Yale University.
 He is a thought leader and educator when it comes to phage and phage therapy.
 The Paul Turner Lab group currently develops novel-based therapies to treat antibiotic-resistance and attack cancer cells.